Wisconsin’s Democratic governor says he would sign current GOP-backed ballot pre-processing bill

 MADISON, Wis.
 (AP) — Democratic Gov. Tony Evers said Thursday that he will sign into law a bill that would allow Wisconsin elections officials to process absentee ballots the day before an election if the Republican-controlled Legislature passes the measure in its current form.

-The Republican-backed proposal, which was up for a vote in the state Assembly on Thursday, is intended to ease the workload of local clerks and their staff, who run elections, and prevent ballot-counting from stretching late into election night.
+The Republican-backed proposal, which the state Assembly passed in a bipartisan vote on Thursday, is intended to ease the workload of local clerks and their staff, who run elections, and prevent ballot-counting from stretching late into election night.
 The state Senate would also need to pass it before it would go to the governor.

 Evers and the Republicans who control the Legislature have seldom found common ground on elections proposals.
 The governor has vetoed numerous GOP-sponsored elections bills in recent years that he said would make it harder to vote.